 Nico Wheadon is director of public programs and community engagement at the Studio Museum in Harlem.
 She is also an independent writer, photographer, and cultural producer, and is on faculty at Hartford Art School.
 Through her varied practice, Wheadon collaborates with a diverse roster of arts and culture organizations worldwide to support the careers of contemporary artists of color, and the communities they represent.
 Wheadon holds an MA in Creative & Cultural Entrepreneurship from Goldsmith's College, University of London, a BA in Art-Semiotics from Brown University, and conducts ongoing fieldwork in arts-led regeneration, human geography and participatory design.

 At the Studio Museum, Wheadon designs and produces adult programs that engage audiences, activate partnerships and deepen the impact of the Museum’s mission.
-She has served on visual arts panels at LMCC, NADA New York, the Queens Council on the Arts, the Barnard Center for Research on Women, More Art, the Lambent Foundation, the Joan Mitchell Foundation, the Watson Foundation, POWarts, the Rubin Foundation, No Longer Empty Curatorial Lab, Pratt Institute, and the Cooper Union.
+She has served on visual arts panels at LMCC, NADA New York, the Queens Council on the Arts, the Barnard Center for Research on Women, the Lambent Foundation, the Joan Mitchell Foundation, the Watson Foundation, POWarts, the Rubin Foundation, No Longer Empty Curatorial Lab, Pratt Institute, the Cooper Union, and More Art where she serves on the advisory board.
 She has also served on funding panels at New York City Department of Cultural Affairs and the Connecticut Office of the Arts, and on advisory committees at the Metropolitan Museum of Art, WomensActivism.NYC, Addis Video Art Festival, Harlem Arts Festival and the Robert Blackburn Printmaking Workshop.